MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 ### How many organizations are already using Community Training?

 Currently, Community Training is being used by hundreds of customers across India, Africa, South East Asia, and Latin America to enable skilling their workforces or training communities at scale.
-For example here are some press releases on the partnership with existing customers: [African Development Bank](https://news.microsoft.com/en-xm/2019/12/10/african-development-bank-launches-digital-tool-to-help-african-youth-learn-to-code/), Gauteng Provincial Govt - South Africa, [UNICEF](https://www.unicef.org/press-releases/unicef-and-microsoft-launch-global-learning-platform-help-address-covid-19-education) ,[Ministry of Housing and Urban Affairs - Govt. of India](https://news.microsoft.com/en-in/microsoft-project-sangam-swacch-bharat-mission/).
+For example here are some press releases on the partnership with existing customers: [**African Development Bank**](https://news.microsoft.com/en-xm/2019/12/10/african-development-bank-launches-digital-tool-to-help-african-youth-learn-to-code/), [**Digital Nigeria**](https://www.afdb.org/en/news-and-events/press-releases/nigeria-african-development-bank-partners-government-and-microsoft-launch-digital-nigeria-elearning-platform-38060), [**UNICEF**](https://www.unicef.org/press-releases/unicef-and-microsoft-launch-global-learning-platform-help-address-covid-19-education) ,[**Ministry of Housing and Urban Affairs - Govt. of India**](https://news.microsoft.com/en-in/microsoft-project-sangam-swacch-bharat-mission/).

 ### Is there any licensing fee for Community Training?